The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 Who developed the GROW coaching model?

 In the late 1980s, Sir John Whitmore and colleagues created the GROW Model to assist individuals in unlocking potential and seeking out new opportunities in talks, meetings, and everyday leadership.
-It has since become the most popular coaching paradigm in the world for problem-solving, goal planning, and performance enhancement.
+It has become the most famous problem-solving, goal-planning, and performance-enhancement coaching paradigm.

 What does the acronym GROW mean?

-The acronym GROW was first developed by American psychologist John Whitmore.
+American psychologist John Whitmore first developed the acronym GROW.
 It is designed to help coaches and facilitators guide their clients through the coaching process.

 It is a great model for both one-on-one and team coaching relationships.
 Each letter in this acronym represents a different element of coaching that you should consider when guiding your client through the process.